 According to Steve Hanna, co-chair of the TNC working group for TCG, the spec ties together a string of tools that in the past were incompatible.
 He said both Microsoft and TNC are taking a "can't we all just get along?" approach to NAC.

 Based on the new specification and SoH protocol, users now have an NAP client that is built into Microsoft Windows Vista to communicate with a TNC server.
-In addition, they can mix and match which NAP tools they want to use -- for example Longhorn Server,
+In addition, they can mix and match which NAP tools they want to use -- for example Longhorn Server, when it's released -- in concert with tools offered by TNC, a consortium of NAC vendors offering a variety of tools.

 "It makes it easier for an NAC rollout," Hanna said, noting that many users are on the fence about an NAC deployment because of the uncertainty of future interoperability.